Program: Second Language Studies (PhD)

 Investigate other pressing issue related to student learning achievement for the program (explain in question 7)

 3. Alumni survey and review.
-A listing of doctoral graduates is maintained on the website and the department tries to stay in regular contact with these students, to a greater extent than MA graduates.
-In particular, the employment placement of recent doctoral students is closely analyzed and provides input into curriculum and learning objectives.
-Our ability to collect and utilize this data is improving as we strengthen alumni relations in general
+A listing of PhD graduates is maintained on the website.
+The department tries to stay in regular contact with these students.
+In particular, the employment placement of recent graduates is closely analyzed and provides input into curriculum and learning objectives.
+Our ability to collect and utilize this data is improving as we strengthen alumni relations in general.

-4. Annual doctoral student progress report: Advisors of doctoral students, in consultation with doctoral students, complete an advising and progress form each semester, which includes a listing of professional presentations along with an indication of progress towards graduation.
+4. Annual PhD student progress report: Following an OGE initiative, advisors of PhD students, in consultation with their advisee, complete an annual advising and progress form, which records the student's progress towards graduation along with a listing of professional presentations and publications.
 This is a formal instrument and consultation process which allows for formative evaluation of students’ achievement of learning outcomes as well as providing input into the adequacy of those outcomes.
+In the past year we have improved our archiving of these materials in ways that facilitate review and Graduate Chair oversight.

 Assignment/exam/paper completed as part of regular coursework and used for program-level assessment